rasmus-saarniit/Projekt2_Saarniit_231790/README.md

    - In SSMS: File → Open → File... → select the `.sql` file, then click Execute.
 4. Update your `.env` file with the correct database name and credentials if needed.

+> **Note:** The backup file contains the schema and data as of 27.04.2025.
+If you update the database, consider exporting a new backup for future use.

+Lisbeth Männiste ja Rasmus Saarniit

 ## License
 MIT